SoftUni-Internal/interactive-content/EN/06-Final-Exam/01-Problem-02.md

 ## Output

-- On the first output line, print the number of days that this supply of food would last, before you have to go to the store for more:
+- On the first output line, print the number of days that this supply of food would last before you have to go to the store for more:

 `You have enough food for {days} days!`